PC Bottleneck Calculator

 What went wrong:

-Smart upgrade: Replacing the i5 with a Core i9-10900K (10 cores, 20 threads) unlocks the full power of the RTX 3080.
+Smart upgrade: Replacing the i5 with a Core i9-10900K (10 cores, 20 threads) gives full boost to the RTX 3080.

 Results:

-2. Smoother gameplay with no bottlenecks
+2. Now there is smooth gameplay with no bottlenecks

 3. GPU now performs closer to 95–99% usage consistently